 To answer this, it’s worth considering a variety of factors and statistics which will help to build a more accurate assessment of the email marketing landscape.
 As mentioned above, the pandemic has meant that the way businesses function has changed and with that, marketing strategies have had to adapt to the current climate.
 More people are working remotely, and more businesses are going digital.
-However, now industries are recovering and investing more into digital marketing, could this be a positive for email marketing or will it suffer from the increased competition and popularity of other channels?
+However, now industries are recovering and investing more into digital marketing, could this be a positive for email marketing in 2022 or will it suffer from the increased competition and popularity of other channels?
 Well, the answer’s actually a bit of both.

 For almost 2 years, the UK was in a near constant state of lockdown which led to many industries losing their pre-pandemic levels of income, forcing businesses to temporarily close or furlough staff.
 Now the restrictions have lifted and businesses, for the most part, are able to function normally again.
 However, due to the lack of revenue being made during the pandemic, many businesses have been forced into budget cuts.
 These cuts may be spread across the board, or focused onto a particular aspect of the business, whether it’s looking for cheaper supply chains or transportation of product.
 Marketing is another area that can be impacted by these cutbacks in cost; many businesses may look to change their marketing strategy, whether it’s reducing their marketing budget, number of employees, or looking into using different marketing agencies.

 When reducing the costs of a marketing strategy, the individual channels may be scrutinised in order to find cheaper alternatives.
-Email marketing involves paid, often subscription based platforms that can be relatively expensive depending on the size and needs of the business.
+Email marketing in 2022 involves paid, often subscription based platforms that can be relatively expensive depending on the size and needs of the business.
 These costs may be the reason a smaller business may decide to look for cheaper alternatives that might involve a limited number of emails that can be sent, or perhaps focusing their marketing efforts on other channels like social media.
 Alternatively, these budget cuts may have led to marketing teams being reduced in staff, meaning there’s less time for consistent, structured email campaigns.

-Another result of the pandemic on email marketing is the increased popularity of other channels, specifically social media.
+Another result of the pandemic on email marketing in 2022 is the increased popularity of other channels, specifically social media.
 During lockdowns, social media was thriving as people turned to their phones for connecting with others and entertainment.
 This meant that social media marketing and advertising became lucrative opportunities for businesses to promote their brand.
 The major plus for social media marketing over email is the outreach; email marketing is limited to contacts that need to give their permission in order to engage with them, whereas social media can attract potential customers from anywhere and everywhere.
 The use of hashtags and targeted advertising means social media posts or stories can be tailored towards a specific target audience.

 While email is still the main form of communication for workplaces, it is worth mentioning that we are recently seeing an increase in smaller, agile businesses also using instant messaging platforms like Whatsapp for faster and more responsive communication.
 Whatsapp Business launched back in 2018 and is growing in popularity.
 It wouldn’t be unreasonable to suggest that in the next few years, some of the major social media companies launch their own instant messaging services designed specifically for business-use.